 - 1/4 cup lemon juice or 1/2 teaspoon of citric acid

 - Bring a large pot of water to a boil and add enough salt to make it taste like the sea.

-- Boil the grape leaves for 30-45 seconds, then plunge into the ice water to cool.
+- Boil the grape leaves for 30 to 45 seconds, then plunge into the ice water to cool.
 Drain them once the leaves are all cool.

-- Wipe the edge of the pint jar with a clean towel and seal the jar.
+- Add the citric acid to each pint jar.
+Bring the water you used to cook the grape leaves back to a boil and ladle it into the jars.
+Make sure the grape leaves are covered with the brine.
+Wipe the edge of the pint jar with a clean towel and seal the jar.
 Process for 15 minutes in a boiling water bath.